-Nearly 85% of the roughly 75 students in our graduate program are pursuing a Ph.D.
-All students accepted into our doctoral program may expect to receive financial support as long as they maintain satisfactory progress towards the degree.
-Additional students participate in the distance learning Masters of Engineering program, (VEO).
-Our graduates go on to pursue a diverse range of successful careers in both industry and academia.
+Nearly 90% of the roughly 70 students in our graduate program are pursuing a Ph.D.
+All students accepted into our doctoral program may expect to receive financial support as long as they maintain satisfactory progress toward the degree.
+Learn more about earning your Ph.D. in chemical engineering at UVA: Why UVA CHE

 ChE faculty have won numerous awards including National Science Foundation CAREER Awards, National Young Investigator Awards, ASEE Teaching Awards and the UVA President's Prize for Research.
 Our faculty strive to follow the Jeffersonian principle of excellence in education coupled to strong faculty-student interaction.
 We maintain a high faculty/student ratio and operate an open-door policy for faculty offices whereby students are free to stop in to discuss their research, science, careers or life in general.